Auckland

 All students must be learning a musical instrument through formal tuition either privately or through the school itinerant programme.

 This course builds on the digital and conceptual skills developed in Level 1 Art and Level 1 Digital Art.
-Students will develop technical skills in operating a digital SLR Camera, setting up for photoshoots, operating studio lighting, and refining imagery using post-production techniques in Adobe software.
+Students will develop technical skills in operating a digital SLR camera, setting up for photoshoots, operating studio lighting, and refining imagery using post-production techniques in Adobe software.
 Students will select their own theme to guide their portfolio of work throughout the year.
 A conceptual approach is encouraged to stimulate 'out-of-the-box' thinking and experimental photography approaches.
 Students will also look to both traditional and contemporary photographers’ ideas to inspire their own artworks.

 This course focuses on developing the knowledge and skills related to physical activity.
 Students will study theoretical and practical aspects of physical education related to: personal performance, knowledge of anatomy, biomechanics and skill learning, leadership roles, safety management, the significance of participation in physical activity and principles and methods of training.